mhaugrud/msumcspy/_sources/Lists/AppendversusConcatenate.rst

 .. admonition:: Prove it ...

    - Return to activecode 1, at the top of this page.
 On lines 3 and 6, type ``print(id(origlist))`` and run.
-You will see ``id`` produces the same number in each case, indicating ``origlist`` we did not create a new list.
+You will see ``id`` produces the same number in each case, indicating we did not create a new list when using the ``append`` method.
    - Return to activecode 2.
 On lines 3 and 6, type ``print(id(origlist))`` and run.
 Notice ``id``
-     produces different numbers in the two cases, indicating a new list was created.
+     produces different numbers in the two cases, indicating a new list was created when we concatenated.

    The point is that ``append`` is a much more efficient operation and thus should be used instead of concatenation (unless we actually want a new list).